ECE-322-Project-Team-ACJJKY/ECE-322-Group-Project/white box testing/data flow testing/static data flow testing/chatGPT prompts/prompt 1.md

 ### Summary of Findings

 The Wordle application in Python has no severe anomalies but contains minor redundant definitions and updates.
 These can be optimized for better readability and performance.
 If you would like, I can suggest further refactoring or provide specific code recommendations.

+## Evalutation of Response

+It missed uses of `self.vocabulary` in the constructor after definition. missed most uses of `self.word`.

+It said that `word` local variable had a redundant definition due to the input argument being shadowed by a local variable, however I disagree, and the code does not have a suspicious use of `word`.

+It did however correctly flag that `attempts[self.num_attempts]` was cleared then immediatelly extended, which is suspicious and could be replaced with one line to simply reassign the variable.

+It does seem to be correct in its summary that there are no severe anomalies, and only a couple of minor suspicious definitions and updates.